parafoxia/ircparser/README.md

 An IRC (RFC1459) parser and formatter, built in Rust.

+`ircparser` should work on basically any Rust version, but the earliest version checked in the CI is v1.31 (the first version with Rust 2018 support).

 ## Setup

 To use the latest stable version of `ircparser`, add it to your Cargo.toml file like so: